I grew up in a home where when things broke, they stayed broken.

 While cleaning the gas stovetop, a burner began clicking—though I had turned nothing on.

-I knew what to do to cut the power, but the outlet was hidden bidden behind two deep and very wide drawers, filled with heavy pots and pans.
+I knew what to do to cut the power, but the outlet was hidden behind two deep, very wide drawers, filled with heavy pots and pans.

 In that order.

-I called my husband (who was on the road) and asked for instruction.
+I called my husband (who was on the road) and asked for instructions.
 He calmly began talking me through.
-But i needed brevity.
+But I needed brevity.
 To the point.

 The clicking got faster.
 Popping followed, flames flaring.